The Origins and History of the Maine Coast Heritage Trust – Using Government to Control Other People's Private Property

 Implementing the plan would have resulted in mass condemnations to remove the people.
 The plan was soundly rejected after it was publicly revealed in national promotions by the Natural Resources Council of Maine and NPCA.
 MCHT tried to derail the protests against it in 1988 when it attempted to cajole the American Land Rights Association out of helping the property owners, claiming that MCHT was “doing good things”.
 As the National Park plan began to fail MCHT continued to advocate other Federal involvement.

-In the late spring of 1988 MCHT was caught collaborating with the National Park Service and the State Planning Office to designate, secretely and behind the backs of the property owners, the 20 mile coast through Cutler, Trescott, and Lubec as a “nationally significant” National Landmark.
-It took the property owners four years to stop the MCHT government designation, which they had declared to be “voluntary”.
+In the late spring of 1988 MCHT was caught collaborating with the National Park Service and the Maine State Planning Office to designate, secretely, and illegally behind the backs of the property owners, the 20 mile coast through Cutler, Trescott, and Lubec as a “nationally significant” National Landmark.
+It took the property owners four years to stop the MCHT government designation, which MCHT had insisted was “voluntary”.

 MCHT collaborated with the US Fish and Wildlife Service as an alternate mechanism for Federal acquisition downeast.
 Aside from an expansion in eastern Washington County of the Moosehorn National Wildlife Refuge, engulfing and then removing unwilling private owners, that scheme to take over the much larger coastal region also failed.
-But it resulted in MCHT arranging through The Conservation Fund for national viro foundation funding from the Richard King Mellon Foundation for the acquisition of over 10,000 acres, a large portion of the towns of Cutler and Whiting, which it turned over to the state.
+But it resulted in MCHT arranging through The Conservation Fund for national foundation funding from the Richard King Mellon Foundation for the acquisition of over 10,000 acres, a large portion of the towns of Cutler and Whiting, which it turned over to the state when their expected turning it into part of a new Federal Refuge failed.

 MCHT remains active in partisan state politics, quietly promoting state land use prohibitions and politicians who support it.
 But MCHT exploits its political and financial clout through the media as well.
 It continually bombards the state with politically self serving PR invoking manipulative scenic imagery which in turn dominates media coverage of MCHT with fauning adulation.
 The corruption and the behind–the–scenes power plays are not to be mentioned.
 Like the National Park Service, MCHT hides what it is behind the scenery.